nglasl/silverstripe-extensible-search/README.md

 The search form may now be retrieved from a template using `$SearchForm`.

-It should also be highlighted that unfortunately full-text doe **not** support custom data objects and fields.
+It should also be highlighted that unfortunately full-text does **not** support custom data objects and fields.
 However, these can be applied to `File` and not just `SiteTree`.

 ### Custom Search Wrappers